MrStahlfelge/gdx-gamesvcs/README.md

 Every implemented game service client has its own project you can decide to include or not.
 So your game won't get blown up with code you don't need.

 There is a no-op implementation `NoGameServiceClient` provided that does absolutely nothing besides logging your calls.
 Use it to test platform-independant and to avoid `null` checks or NPEs.
+For testing your UI's behaviour on slow callback responses, you can use `MockGameServiceClient`.

 See the corresponding demo app https://github.com/MrStahlfelge/gdx-gamesvcs-app for an example and this project's wiki for further documentation.

 ## Working demos

-* Google Play Games: no published demo app, but my game [Falling Lightblocks](https://play.google.com/store/apps/details?id=de.golfgl.lightblocks&referrer=utm_source%3Dgh) is using this lib with GPGS
+* Google Play Games: my game [Falling Lightblocks](https://play.google.com/store/apps/details?id=de.golfgl.lightblocks&referrer=utm_source%3Dgh) is using this lib with GPGS
-* Amazon GameCircle: no published demo app, but my game [Falling Lightblocks](https://www.amazon.com/gp/mas/dl/android?p=de.golfgl.lightblocks) is using this lib with GameCircle.
+* Amazon GameCircle: my game [Falling Lightblocks](https://www.amazon.com/gp/mas/dl/android?p=de.golfgl.lightblocks) uses this lib with GameCircle.
+* Kongregate: my game [Headache Pacman](http://www.kongregate.com/games/MrStahlfelge/headache-pacman) uses this lib.
 * [GameJolt HTML5 demo app](http://gamejolt.com/games/gdx-gamesvcs-gj/263351)
 * [Newgrounds HTML5 demo app](http://www.newgrounds.com/projects/games/1110754/preview)